wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Organizing Command-Based Robot Projects
 =======================================

-As your robot code becomes more complicated, navigating, understanding, and maintaining the code takes up more and more time and energy.
+As robot code becomes more complicated, navigating, understanding, and maintaining the code takes up more and more time and energy.
 Making changes to the code often becomes more difficult, sometimes for reasons that have very little to do with the actual complexity of the underlying logic.
 For a simplified example: putting the logic for many unrelated robot functions into a single 1000-line file makes it difficult to find a specific piece of code within that file, particularly under stress at a competition.
 But spreading out closely related logic across dozens of tiny files is often just as difficult to navigate.

 This is not a problem unique to FRC, and in fact, good organization only becomes more and more critical as software projects become bigger and bigger.
 The "best" organization system is a perennial topic of debate, much like the "best" programming language, but in the end, the choice (in both cases) comes down to the specific task at hand and the programmer (or programmers) implementing said task.
 Even in the relatively small space of FRC robot programming, there is no right answer.
 The best choice for a given team will depend on the nature of the specific robot code, team structure, and pure personal preference.